Streamlight ProTac HL-X

 Affiliate links - purchases support this site at no extra cost to you. (?)

-The X-Macro accessory rail accepts both SIG-key and 1913-key TLR-7 Sub variants, but the holster ecosystem is built around the 1913 version.
-Tier 1 Concealed, Tenicor Velo Lux, PHLster Enigma, and Henry Holsters all design around the 1913-keyed light.
-The SIG-key variant fits the gun but cuts your holster pool roughly in half.
+The X-Macro takes the 1913 / #4-key version of the TLR-7 X Sub.
+The P365 and P365 XL SIG-key lights do not fit the X-Macro rail, so buy the 1913 key.
+Tier 1 Concealed, Tenicor Velo Lux, PHLster Enigma, and Henry Holsters all build their light-bearing shells around that 1913-keyed light.
 For the full pistol light comparison across platforms, see our best pistol lights guide.

 Best Slim Light for X-Macro